 Targets and limits for each risk indicator of state debt portfolio for medium-term horizon announced in the Strategy remain valid.
 The markets risks among which belong the refinancing, interest and currency risk are managed by these mediumterm targets and limits.
-Despite the significantly increased in financing needs and uncertainty in the financial markets, it was not necessary to revise or short-term modify and loosen the strategic targets and limits of state debt portfolio, which thus remain unchanged for the second half of this year.
+Despite the significantly increased in financing needs in the course of first half of the year, it was not necessary to revise or short-term modify and loosen the strategic targets and limits of state debt portfolio, which thus remain unchanged for the second half of this year.